victowang/facebookMessengerParser/readme.md

 #### Examples :
 * Who uses the most reactions
 * Who receives the most reactions
-* Who make people react with 😠
-* Who is the most likely to react with 😠

 ## What can this parser do ?